WojciechMatuszewski/programming-notes/aws-stuff.md

 ### AWS Comprehend

-- provides text text sentiment analysis.
+- provides text sentiment analysis.
 Intentions, is it negative or positive, all of that.

 ### AWS Transcribe